 What identity verification service is best for my business?

-The best identity verification service for your business depends on the exact type of business it is.
+The best identity verification solution for your business depends on the exact type of business it is.
 Before making this decision, it's best that you understand how each method operates and what they rely on.
 Each method relies on significantly different information to complete its respective verification process.
 This is why there’s no one best answer, instead ask yourself a few questions before making a choice.
 However, keep in mind that leveraging a no code compliance tool like vForms always helps as it simplifies the process.

 Important questions include - what are the risk assessment factors?
 What are the compliance requirements?
 What are the identification requirements for the specific industry?
 Are there domestic or international expansion plans and how can I ensure the identity service caters for them?